Welcome to the PBA Counseling Center

 Physical Location: 125 Okeechobee Hall.
 We are located next to the Rinker Center for Experiential Learning and the Rinker Companies Office on the west side of the Okeechobee building.

 Hours of Operation: Monday through Friday 9 a.m.-5 p.m.
 Call the Counseling Center for Holiday and School Break Hours.

 What is counseling?

 Although counselors may differ somewhat in their approaches, there are certain similarities that characterize the helping relationship.
 In the beginning stage of counseling, your counselor will ask you about your concerns to gain a deeper understanding of you and your issues.
 As counseling proceeds, trust between you and your counselor builds and a working partnership is developed.
-Using a variety of approaches, your counselor will help you to explore your feelings, make your own decisions, and resolve your concerns.
+Your counselor will help you to explore your feelings, make your own decisions, and resolve your concerns.
 As you gain an understanding of yourself and your feelings, your counselor will work with you to develop and improve your life skills.
-It should be noted that as you work to resolve your concerns, your stress level might increase temporarily and affect your schoolwork, work or relationships.
+Counseling will not magically solve your problems, but as a team, you and your counselor will work together to make the positive changes you need and desire.